Frank Buchman: Post-war reconciliation

-After the war, MRA played a significant role in enabling reconciliation between France and Germany, through its conferences in Caux and its work in the coal and steel industries of both countries.
+After World War II, MRA played a significant role in enabling reconciliation between France and Germany, through its conferences in Caux and its work in the coal and steel industries of both countries.
 German Chancellor Konrad Adenauer was a regular visitor to the MRA conferences in Caux, and Buchman facilitated meetings between Robert Schuman, French Foreign Minister, and Adenauer.
 Buchman was awarded the Croix de Chevalier of the Légion d'honneur by the French government, and also the German Grand Cross of the Order of Merit for this work.
 Buchman's contact with surviving anti-Nazi Germans, stemming from his pre-war work in Germany, was an important factor in facilitating this reconciliation.

-Similarly, MRA facilitated some of the first large delegations of Japanese to travel abroad after the war.
-In 1950, a delegation of 76, including members of Parliament from all the main parties, seven governors of prefectures, the mayors of Hiroshima and Nagasaki and leaders of industry, finance and labor traveled to the MRA center in Caux, and from there to America, where their senior representative, Chorijuo Kurijama, spoke in the Senate apologizing "for Japan's big mistake".
-In 1957 Prime Minister Kishi made historic apologies in nine of Japan's South-East Asian neighbors, significantly improving relationships.
-Returning to Tokyo, he told the press: "I have been impressed by the effectiveness of Moral Re-Armament in creating unity between peoples who have been divided.
+MRA facilitated some of the first large delegations of Japanese to travel abroad after the war.
+In 1950, a delegation of 76, including members of Parliament from all the main parties, seven governors of prefectures, the mayors of Hiroshima and Nagasaki and leaders of industry, finance, and labor traveled to the MRA center in Caux, and from there to the United States, where their senior representative, Chorijuo Kurijama, spoke in the United States Senate, where he apologized "for Japan's big mistake".
+In 1957, Prime Minister Kishi made historic apologies in nine of Japan's Southeast Asian neighbors, significantly improving relationships.
+Returning to Tokyo, he told the media, "I have been impressed by the effectiveness of Moral Re-Armament in creating unity between peoples who have been divided.
 I have myself experienced the power of honest apology in healing the hurts of the past."

 Decolonization

 MRA played an important role in the peaceful decolonization of Morocco and Tunisia.
-In 1956, King Mohammed V of Morocco wrote to Buchman: "I thank you for all you have done for Morocco, the Moroccans and myself in the course of these last testing years.
+In 1956, King Mohammed V of Morocco wrote to Buchman, "I thank you for all you have done for Morocco, the Moroccans and myself in the course of these last testing years.
 Moral Re-Armament must become for us Muslims just as much an incentive as it is for you Christians and for all nations."
 In December of that year, President Habib Bourguiba of Tunisia declared: "The world must be told what Moral Re-Armament has done for our country."
 But attempts to provide similar mediation in Algeria failed.

 In 1955, Buchman suggested to a group of African leaders from several countries meeting in Caux that they put what they had learned of MRA into a play.
 The play, Freedom, was written within 48 hours and first performed at the Westminster Theatre a week later, before touring the world and being made into a full-length color film.
-In Kenya the film was shown to the imprisoned Jomo Kenyatta, who asked that it be dubbed into Swahili.
+In Kenya, the film was shown to the imprisoned Jomo Kenyatta, who asked that it be dubbed into Swahili.
 The film was shown to a million Kenyans in the months before the first election.
 In the spring of 1961, The Reporter of Nairobi wrote: "MRA has done a great deal to stabilize our recent election campaign."